IoannisKaragiannis/LinearAlgebra/tests/unit_test/README.md

-# DEMO
+# UNIT TEST

-This is a simple demo to illustrate how the *LinearAlgebra* library works.
-The two main features of this demo is the **lti_system** class and the **kalman** class.
-In this demo we will implement a Kalman filter to track the position of a free falling ball given that we measure its position with a noisy instrument.
-This demo is based upon [Kalman](http://biorobotics.ri.cmu.edu/papers/sbp_papers/integrated3/kleeman_kalman_basics.pdf).
-All functions of this demo are selfexplanatory, so feel free to read the respective header and source files.
+This is a unit test based upon *catch.hpp* file.
+For more details see [CATCH](https://github.com/philsquared/Catch).

 ## GETTING STARTED

-These are the two steps to be made so that this demo can collaborate with the *LinearAlgebra* library.
+These are the two steps to be made so that the unit test can collaborate with the *LinearAlgebra* library.

 **_Step 1_:**
 ```